vittominacori/vittominacori.github.io/routes/about.md

 ### WatchToken

 ```
-A simple DApp that allows suggesting and adding a Token to users of compatible wallets like MetaMask.
+A simple DApp that allows suggesting and adding ERC20 tokens to compatible wallets like MetaMask, using EIP-747.
 ```
 [vittominacori.github.io/watch-token](https://vittominacori.github.io/watch-token/)